freziertz/mangoDB/lecture notice.md

 To begin creating your Atlas Sandbox cluster, visit https://cloud.mongodb.com/links/registerForAtlas and complete the account creation form you see on that page.

 Detailed instructions for creating a sandbox cluster can be found in the lab immediately following this lesson.

+Lecture Notes
+Note:

+In this lecture video we end up getting connected to the Primary node of our Sandbox replica set.
+In case you get connected to a Secondary node, in order to run queries or commands, you will have to run rs.slaveOk() shell command, to list databases, collections and run queries.